AlexShkarin/pyLabLib/docs/devices/nidaq.rst

 Acquisition is controlled with :meth:`.NIDAQ.start` and :meth:`.NIDAQ.stop` methods, and the readout is performed via :meth:`.NIDAQ.read`.
 The result of this is always a 2D numpy array, where the first index corresponds to samples and the second to channels.
 The order of channels can be obtained from :meth:`.NIDAQ.get_input_channels`.

 The outputs can be either analog or digital.
 The digital outputs are always immediate, i.e., they immediately produce and hold the latest output value.
 The analog outputs can work in two modes: either immediate, or clocked.
 The mode is set up via :meth:`.NIDAQ.setup_voltage_output_clock`.
-In this case, it is possible to output a list of values, which produces a waveform clocked according to the specified clock (a standalone clock by default, although synchronizing with the analog input clock is also possible).
+In this case, it is possible to output a list of values, which produces a waveform clocked according to the specified clock: either a separate clock source (default), or the analog input clock, which makes voltage input and output synchronized.